At the time, I introduced Johnson's essay this way -- and I wouldn't change a word:

 The problem was that the Roman constitution made administration of so large and diverse an area increasingly difficult and subtly altered the norms and interests that underlay the need for compromise and consensus.
 There were several aspects to this crisis, but the most important was the transformation of the Roman army into a professional military force and the growth of militarism.
 During the early and middle years of the republic, the Roman legions were a true citizen army composed of small, conscripted landowners.
 Differing from the American republic, all citizens between the age of 17 and 46 were liable to be called for military service.
 One of the more admirable aspects of the Roman system was that only those citizens who possessed a specified amount of property (namely, a horse and some land) could serve, thereby making those who had profited most from the state also responsible for its defense.
 (By contrast, of the 535 members of Congress, only seven have children in the U.S.'s all-volunteer armed forces.)
 The Roman plebs did their service as skirmishers with the army or in the navy, which had far less honor attached to it.
 At the beginning of each term, the consuls appointed tribunes to raise two legions from the census role of all eligible citizens.

 When a campaign was over, the troops were promptly sent back to their farms, sometimes richer and flushed with military glory.
-Occasionally, the returning farmers got to march behind their general in a "triumph," a victory procession allowed only to the greatest conquerors that was the most splendid ceremony in the Roman calendar.
+Occasionally, the returning farmers got to march behind their general in a "triumph," the most splendid ceremony in the Roman calendar, a victory procession allowed only to the greatest of conquerors.
 The general himself, who paid for this parade, rode in a chariot with his face covered in red lead to represent Jupiter, king of the gods.
 A boy slave stood behind him holding a laurel wreath above his head while whispering in his ear "Remember that you are human."
 In Pompey's great triumph of 61 BC, he actually wore a cloak that had belonged to Alexander the Great.
 After the general came his prisoners in chains and finally the legionnaires, who by ancient tradition sang obscene songs satirizing their general.

 Caesar became consul for the first time in 59 BC enjoying great popularity with the ordinary people.
 After his year in office, he was rewarded by being named governor of Gaul, a post he held between 58 and 49 during which he earned great military glory and became immensely wealthy.
 In 49 he famously allowed his armies to cross the Rubicon, a small river in northern Italy that served as a boundary against armies approaching the capital, and plunged the country into civil war, taking on his former ally and now rival, Pompey.
 He won, after which, as Everitt observes, "No one was left in the field for Caesar to fight. . . .
 His leading opponents were dead.
 The republic was dead too: he had become the state."
 Julius Caesar exercised dictatorship from 48 to 44 and a month before the Ides of March had arranged to have himself named "dictator for life."
 Instead, he was stabbed to death in the Senate by a conspiracy of eight members, led by Brutus and Cassius, both praetors, known to history as "principled tyrannicides."